MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ## Privacy settings

-In the **Privacy settings** section, you can configure and customize the data that you want to include for analysis.
+In the **Privacy settings** section, you can decide what data you want to exclude from analysis and what data you want to be visible in queries and dashboards.
 You can use privacy settings to:

 * Specify the minimum group size
 * Specify whether to hide subject lines in Meeting query results